kronosta/y1-language/DOCUMENTATION.md

 <block>
 ?
 ```
-Looks at the front character of the input queue (without dequeueing it) and checks it against the given character.
+Looks at the front character of the input queue (without dequeueing it) and checks it against the given character, with grave escapes supported.
-The character can be `` `U(four digit hex code) `` for the corresponding Unicode character.
-If the character matches, runs the first block, otherwise runs the second.

 #### `?User_DequeueInput`
   Dequeues a character from the input queue.

 # Prepreprocessor
 A prepreprocessor exists that processes the input in terms of strings and regex rather than lines.
-The full extent will be documented later but you can call these functions with the yen symbol (`¥`).
+You can call these functions with the yen symbol (`¥`), followed by any number of symbols other than the closing square bracket (`]`), followed by a closing square bracket.
 Note that this doesn't really work on ANSI-encoded documents, so you'll have to encode it in UTF-8 or UTF-16.
-Also, if the program begins with `^^$`, any instances of `###Yen;` will be replaced with the yen symbol BEFORE prepreprocessing, meaning you can use this
+Also, if the program begins with `^^$`, any instances of `###Yen;` will be replaced with the yen symbol BEFORE prepreprocessing, meaning you can use this in ASCII documents.

-if you don't want to have a literal yen symbol in the program.
+## Char escapes
+`¥\(base 10 character code)]` escapes the character notated by the character code.

+## Shell commands
+`¥$(stuff)]` is a bit complex:
+- The stuff between `$` and `]` is split into section by semicolons (`;`).
+- Each section is split by a colon (`:`) into a stack-based language subsection with commands delimited by spaces, and a command consisting of two parts, the executable name and one argument (on Windows, this means the full argument structure; on Unix systems, this is pretty hard to deal with, but using an external shell script or executable works, so does using an awk call with a literal program (since that can use just a single argument)), separated by a space, with grave escapes for each.
+- The stack based language has the following commands:
+  - `@FileExists` : pops a string off the stack, if a file with that name/path exists, push "true", otherwise "false"
+  - `@OSVersion` : pops a regex, tests if it matches the result of `Environment.OSVersion.Platform.ToString() + "-" + Environment.OSVersion.Version.ToString()`, pushes "true" if it is a match, otherwise "false"
+  - `@OSVersionMatch` : pops a string off the stack containing an operator concatenated with a representation of the version number.
+The operator can be `=` (equal), `>` (greater than), `<` (less than), `{` (less than or equal), or `}` (greater than or equal).
+The string popped goes on the right side, while the OS version goes on the left.
+Returns "true" if a match, otherwise "false".
+  - `@And` : pops two values, either "true" or "false", does an AND gate, pushes the result
+  - `@Or` : pops two values, either "true" or "false", does an OR gate, pushes the result
+  - `@Not` : pops a values, either "true" or "false", does a NOT gate, pushes the result
+  - Anything else : pushes it to the stack
+- After the stack-based language finishes, a value is popped from the top of the stack.
+If it is exactly "true", the command will be run, with its output being placed into the program where this prepreprocessor directive used to be.